 welcome to the IT ladies Website

-The event will be located at the Bianchi Restaurant in Zürich.
+The event will be located at the Masi Restaurant in Zürich.
 Check your invitation card for the details about date and time.

 In its seventh generation, the family-run business MASI is deeply rooted in the Venetian regions since the 18th century.
 Today, MASI is a leader in the production of Amarone and has acknowledged expertise in the so called APPAXXIMENTO technique.
 Combining constant technological innovation with indigenous methods, MASI makes what we call "modern wines with an ancient heart".

 Masi Wine Bar Zurich | Seefeldstrasse 5 | 8008 Zürich